foundations-fall-2016/session4/readme.md

 Since box collapsing is rather common let's create a generic class that we can use elsewhere.

-Change the selector and updated the method to something shorter and more modern:
+Update the method to something shorter and more modern and apply the cf classname to the content div:

 ```css
 .cf:before,